Melorix Medical

 About

 Colin is passionate about solving unmet clinical needs for both patients and clinicians.
 His co-op at EMD Serono sharpened his focus on protocol adherence and attention to detail.
-At Paragonix Technologies and Day Zero Diagnostics, he gained hands-on experience with the engineering design process and user needs.
+At Paragonix Technologies and Day Zero Diagnostics, he gained hands-on experience with the engineering design process and identifying user needs.
 These roles strengthened his innovation skills and collaboration with high-performing, multidisciplinary teams.

 LinkedIn